DennisHeimbigner/ttm/INSTALL.md

 of .h include files.
 A Makefile exists to create ttm.exe.
 Use of CMake will be attempted in the future.

-There is a rule in src/C/Makefile to create a single source file -- named unityttm.c -- by replacing the "#include" files with the corresponding file.
+As an aside, there is a rule in src/C/Makefile to create a single source file -- named unityttm.c -- by replacing the "#include" files with the corresponding file.

 At the beginning of ttm.c, there are some directives that control